alpacahq/user-docs/content/account-plans/_index.md

 We’ll be onboarding users over the coming weeks and months, so [reserve your spot today by completing this form](https://goo.gl/forms/D9k1MMNtY9awXcum1), or [solve our puzzle](https://alpaca.markets/#power) and gain priority access!

+**Account for non-U.S. residents?**

+We've begun collecting interest from non-U.S. residents seeking commission-free U.S. stock trading.
+Please voice your interest by [completing this form](https://forms.gle/umPhEzWtUEuHAuVVA) so we can move quickly to support your country!

 ## Paper Only Account vs Brokerage Account Features

 |<span style="font-size:14px">Feature</span>|<span style="font-size:14px">Alpaca Paper Only Account</span>|<span style="font-size:14px">Alpaca Brokerage Account</span>|